-Ex Machinis is a multiplayer space game, which takes place in a parallel universe.
-Within this altered reality, space technologies have rapidly advanced since the 1950’s to the point where extensive interplanetary industries exist to produce materials that drive the human economy back on Earth and Mars.
-The vast majority of these spacecraft and are unmanned vehicles, which are assembled in space and are controlled terrestrial barons.
+Ex Machinis is a multiplayer space game in which expansive interplanetary industries compete to produce materials for human consumption.
+The vast majority of these spacecraft are self-replicating unmanned drones, which are assembled in space and controlled by terrestrial barons.

-It's your birthright to take control of your own remotely piloted spacecraft and build a thriving stellar industry.
-But this can only be accomplished by programming your spacecraft to efficiently mine, manufacture, and trade materials on the interplanetary economy.
+As a citizen of the international alliance, it's your birthright to take control of your own remotely piloted drones and build a thriving interplanetary business.
+But this can only be accomplished by programming your ships to ruthlessly mine, manufacture, trade, and reproduce in the stellar economy.

 Joining the game

-Joining the game is simple and free.
-When you register with Ex Machinis, you'll receive an email from the registrar listing the addresses of three spacecraft that are under your control.
-These spacecraft will only respond to communications from the email address you used in your registration form.
+When you register with Ex Machinis, you'll receive an email from the registrar listing the email addresses of three spacecraft that are under your control.
+These drones will only respond to communications from the email address.

-You’ll notice that each of your spacecraft has a rather generic and unremarkable email address like SN523854@advolition.com.
-You’ll probably want to give them more memorable name like “hero” or "scout" before proceeding futher.
+You’ll notice that each of your spacecraft has a rather generic email address like SN523854@advolition.com.

-To rename your spacecraft, simply send the following text in an email to your drone:
+To give your spacecraft a more memorable name, simply send the following text in an email to your drone:

-You can also change your company name at anytime by emailing a rebrand instruction to one of your drones:
+You can also change your company name by emailing a rebrand instruction to any one of your drones:

 This will immediately change the name of your company in the company directory.